mtkwock/Neopets-UserScripts/README.md

 NOTE: Training Card is the newer of the two after realizing that building the table constructively instead of modifying the existing table is far more stable and flexible.
 I suggest using that one as it's probably more stable and fully featured.

-**STATUS:** `PENDING APPROVAL` - Sending to r/Neopets mods for approval
+**STATUS:** `APPROVED` - Reformatter has been APPROVED for sharing and usage by Neopets moderators.

+NOTE: Training Card(v2) and Training Center(v2.1) have not yet been approved, but are more stable as I will be updating those.

 Highly condenses the Training Status Page into a smaller (slightly configurable) grid.
 This also aggregates payments and shows it on the Safety Deposit Box when you navigate there.
 This is very useful if you have more than 6+ pets since the page was designed with only 4 pets in mind.

 Note that this has only been tested on Mystery Island Training and Krawk Island and NOT the Secret Ninja Training Academy because I don't yet have any level 250 Neopets...

-There are TWO
+There are THREE different versions of this script.
+Currently only v1 (Training Reformatter) is approved for use.
+I am now sending in v2.1 for review.

 #### Features

 * Neopets are compressed into a table (3-5 columns looks pretty good)
 * Removes unnecessary text and whitespace from each area to conserve more space
 * Aggregates currently needed payments, allowing you to easily determine how many of each Dubloon/Codestone you need.
-* When opening SDB from this page, fills the Codestones/Dubloon counts with required counts (similar to Auto-filling the Til value)
-* Color coded states of training.
+* (v2) Color coded states of training.
 This is configurable.
+* (v2) When opening SDB from this page, fills the Codestones/Dubloon counts with required counts (similar to Auto-filling the Til value)
-* Allows training initialization from the Status Page
+* (v2) Allows training initialization from the Status Page
-* Immediately navigates you out of the Complete Course page back to the Status Page.
+* (v2) Immediately navigates you out of the Complete Co20urse page back to the Status Page.
+* (v2.1) All updates to pet training status can be done without reloading the page.
+This uses fetches to update the page so we can avoid the excess page reloads!
+Updates are "Complete Course", "Start Course", "Pay", and "Cancel"
+* (v2.1) Added a Log Area so players can see what has occurred!
+* (v2.1) Ability to censor names using arbitrary function.
+Example censors `MyPetName` into `MyPe*******`

 TODO-list

-* Test Secret Ninja Training Academy
+* Test Secret Ninja Training Academy (Probably supported in 2.0 and 2.1)
 * Consider navigating straight to status page from the main/courses page.

 #### Customization